uswds/uswds-site/pages/patterns/select-language/three-or-more-languages.md

           <ul>
             <li>Place the language menu button in the upper corner of the screen for consistency.
 If possible, flip the arrangement of the header for right-to-left languages.
 The language button should be positioned at the top right of the page for left-to-right languages and on the top left for right-to-left languages.</li>
             <li>Make the language access button a single, independent element.</li>
-            <li>Include the language toggle in the header so that it remains visible and in the same position as the user scrolls up and down a webpage if the website has a “sticky” or “fixed” header.</li>
+            <li>Include the language dropdwn in the header so that it remains visible and in the same position as the user scrolls up and down a webpage if the website has a “sticky” or “fixed” header.</li>
             <li>Take users to an equivalent page that includes the same or similar content.</li>
-            <li>Label the drop down menu <code>Languages</code>.</li>
+            <li>Label the dropdown menu <code>Languages</code>.</li>
             <li>Capitalize the name of each language (such as English, Spanish, or Vietnamese).</li>
             <li>Do order the languages alphabetically by the common, native language name (non-English version).
 For example:<br/>
             عربى - Arabic<br/>